JIITODC/tux/README.md

 # Hey Folks
 ## Welcome to non-code contributions of Hacktober Fest

-All willing students are invited to participate according to their wish.
+Anyone willing to contribute can participate and make their contributions.
 Detailed discription is given below about the requirements and also feel free to share your ideas.

 # Welcome to TUX Art...
 You are required to create a design hand-drawn, flex, or on any software by just inhancing the image of linux TUX.